Operation Jeb Stuart III

-Operation Jeb Stuart III was a U.S. Army operation during the Vietnam War conducted by the 1st Cavalry Division that took place in Quảng Trị and Thừa Thiên Provinces of I Corps, South Vietnam from 17 May to 3 November 1968.
+Operation Jeb Stuart III was a U.S. Army operation during the Vietnam War conducted by the 1st Cavalry Division.
+It took place in Quảng Trị and Thừa Thiên Provinces of I Corps, South Vietnam from 17 May to 3 November 1968.

 Background

-Following the completion of Operation Pegasus from 1–14 April, Operation Delaware from 19 April to 17 May and Operation Concordia Square from 8–17 May, the 1st Cavalry Division returned to the coastal lowlands of Quảng Trị and Thừa Thiên Provinces to engage People's Army of Vietnam (PAVN) forces in their Base Areas 101 and 114 to the west of Quảng Trị and Huế.
-This was the original objective of Operation Jeb Stuart, but it had been disrupted by the Tet Offensive which instead saw the Division fight the Battle of Quang Tri and fight in the Battle of Huế.
+Following the completion of Operation Pegasus (1–14 April), Operation Delaware from 19 April to 17 May and Operation Concordia Square (8–17 May), the 1st Cavalry Division returned to the coastal lowlands of Quảng Trị and Thừa Thiên Provinces.
+The objective was to engage People's Army of Vietnam (PAVN) forces in their Base Areas 101 and 114, located west of Quảng Trị and Huế.
+This was originally the objective of Operation Jeb Stuart, but the Tet Offensive had disrupted these plans, leading the Division to participate in the Battle of Quang Tri and the Battle of Huế.

 Operation

 May

 On 21 May a unit of the 2nd Brigade received mortar fire and called in airstrikes on the firing positions.
 A search of the area found 12 PAVN dead.
 On 28 May a unit of the 1st Brigade received fire from a PAVN force in bunkers and attacked the position killing 11.
 On 29 May units of the 1st Brigade found 26 PAVN dead 6 mi northeast of Quảng Trị.
 Operational results to the end of May were 228 PAVN killed and 33 individual and six crew-served weapons captured.
 U.S. losses were 51 killed.